vrodriguezf/deepvats/README.md

 COMPOSE_PROJECT_NAME=your_project_name
 # The user ID you are using to run docker-compose
 USER_ID=your_numeric_id
+# The group ID you are using to run docker-compose (you can get it with id -g in a terminal)
+GROUP_ID=your_numeric_id
 # The user name assigned to the user id
 USER_NAME=your_user_name
 # The port from which you want to access Jupyter lab